TodePond/TodePondDotCom/wikiblogarden/health/conversion-therapy/readme.md

 More indirectly, my doctor tried to stop me from continuing my transition.
 I don't really care if you think this is truly 'conversion therapy' or not.
 Either way, he abused his position of power to try to make me change course.

 Some years later, there was an inquiry into that doctor.
-Many many queer people had reported abuse they received.
+Many queer people reported abuse they received from him.
 As requested, I shared details of my experience there.
 I hope something happened as a result.

 ## What does conversion therapy look like?